Front for the Liberation of Occupied South Yemen

 The Front for the Liberation of Occupied South Yemen (FLOSY; جبهة تحرير جنوب اليمن المحتل) was an Arab nationalist military organization operating in the Federation of South Arabia (a British protectorate; now Southern Yemen) in the 1960s.
-As the British tried to exit, Abdullah al Asnag created FLOSY.
-FLOSY attempted to seize power when the British left from another military group operating in South Arabia, the Marxist National Liberation Front (NLF).
+As the British tried to exit, Abdullah al Asnag created the FLOSY.
+The FLOSY attempted to seize power when the British left from another military group operating in South Arabia, the National Liberation Front (NLF).

 Background

 Abdullah al Asnag was a labour leader in the Aden Trade Union Congress (ATUC), a union operating in and around the British protectorate: the port of Aden.
 In the late 1950s, Egyptian president Gamal Abdel Nasser's Pan-Arabism had spread to the region and threatened Britain's and the traditional Emirs of the region's control.
 In response the British were able to convince the feuding Emirs to merge into the Federation of South Arabia.
 The Aden Trade Union Congress had a large influence in the new Federation's assembly and to prevent it seizing control of the Federation in 1962 the Colony of Aden joined the Federation so that Aden's pro-British assembly members could counter the ATUC's influence.
 The day after Aden joined the Federation, Muhammad al-Badr of the Yemenese monarchy was overthrown and civil war ensued between forces backed by Egypt like the National Liberation Front (NLF) and monarchist forces backed by the British.
 This conflict spread throughout the region becoming the Aden Emergency and officially began on 10 December 1963, when a state of emergency was declared in the State of Aden.
 The NLF campaign for power spread to the Federation of South Arabia in 1964.
 In 1964 a new government headed by the Labour Party won the United Kingdom general election.
 They attempted to grant independence to the Federation of South Arabia by giving Abdullah al Asnag control of the country.
 This proposal was vetoed by the American President Johnson who didn't want Britain to withdraw while the Americans were escalating the Vietnam War.